 Papers of Nathaniel Leonard, a prominent Cooper County, Missouri, stock breeder and farmer, and his family.
 Consist of land papers, account and other record books, correspondence, Civil War papers, and 1824 fur memorandum, and an 1875 diary of Lon V. Stephens.

-Day by day happenings in the lives of a family who lived on a farm in Ray County, MO.
+The papers contain a diary documenting the day by day happenings in the lives of a family who lived on a farm in Ray County, Missouri.
 Weather and chores are the main topics.